MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 ---
 lab:
-    title: '01b - Manage Governance via Azure Policy'
+    title: '02b - Manage Governance via Azure Policy'
-    module: 'Module 01 - Subscriptions and Governance'
+    module: 'Module 02 - Governance and Compliance'
 ---

-# Lab 01b - Manage Governance via Azure Policy
+# Lab 02b - Manage Governance via Azure Policy
 # Student lab manual

 ## Lab scenario

 In order to improve management of Azure resources in Contoso, you have been tasked with implementing the following functionality:

-- tagging resource groups that include only infrastructure resources (such as Cloud Shell storage acccounts)
+- tagging resource groups that include only infrastructure resources (such as Cloud Shell storage accounts)

-- ensuring that only properly tagged infrastructure resoures can be added to infrastructure resource groups
+- ensuring that only properly tagged infrastructure resources can be added to infrastructure resource groups

 - remediating any non-compliant resources